alythanalyst/Chat-App/README.md

 ## Feedback

-If you have any feedback, please reach out to us at [your email here]
+If you have any feedback, please reach out to us at alyinnovates@gmail.com

 ## 🌟 Tech Stack